ZacharyBohn/Archmages/README.md

-# Elemental Conquest
+# Archmage RTS

-A real-time strategy (RTS) game built with Flutter.
+A real-time strategy game

 ## Play the Game